Northern Region Representative Rugby

 Tournaments / Finals Day

-6. Where an event includes 8 or more 7’s or 15’s teams an Ambulance must also be on site even if a trained first aider is on site.
+6. Where an event includes 8 or more 7’s or 15’s teams an Ambulance and Medic(s) must also be on site preferably with mobility to get around a large venue

 8.2 When a Serious Injury Occurs